The Support Services Bureau includes the Police Records Division, Police Dispatch, police equipment, radios, and the departmental budget and billing.

 Our records personnel process thousands of documents every year.
 These reports are later used for investigations and court purposes.
 Most of the accident reports taken are later copied for the parties involved or for their insurance companies.

-Our two main records personnel, Peggy Pack and Donna Mack, maintain our records in excellent fashion.
+Our two main records personnel, Peggy Pack and Angela Swain, maintain our records in excellent fashion.